-There are so many things to do before going on holiday, but before you pack up and head off, make sure home security is part of your travel plan so you can enjoy yourself and know your home is safe.
+There are so many things to do before going on holiday, but before you pack up and head off, make sure home security is part of your travel plan so you can enjoy yourself knowing your home is safe!

 - Put some lamps on timers inside rooms that can come on in the early evening and switch off at bedtime.
 This may give the appearance to the casual observer that someone is at home in the evening.
 Try and avoid rooms being lit that can be observed from the outside through curtains.

 - Consider also setting a timer on a radio or TV so that it switches on and off at a specified time.
 As with the lights on timers, it may trick the casual observer into thinking that the residents are at home.